There is a story about a man who used to say to people ‘slow is smooth, and smooth is fast.’

 Google is that voice.

-This short research gave me an insight on what should I look for when creating my keyword.
+This short research gave me an insight into what should I look for when creating my keyword.
 It is a great way to get your thoughts flowing before your mind yields some ideas.

-Once you feel right about a particular topic, now you have to see is it ‘available’ to say it like that.
+Once you feel right about a particular topic, now you have to see is it ‘available’.

-As I have said already, I use help from a keyword research tool.
-My favorite tool for doing so is Jaaxy.
+My favourite tool for doing so is Jaaxy.
 I found it to be brilliant for many reasons.

 Jaaxy is a keyword tool which enables you to get insights into the mind of Google’s users.
-To be a successful online content writer, you will have to know what your readers think, what is their problem, and how can you help them.
+To be a successful online content writer, you will have to know what your readers think, what are their problems, and how can you help them.

-All you have to do is enter your keyword variation and read the metrics.
+To do so, all you have to do is enter your keyword and read the metrics.

 Jaaxy tells you is the topic worthy of your trouble or should you leave it alone.
 Therefore, it helps you to save time and energy by choosing the right variations.